 Find your tribe

 The challenge is not everyone can be ‘friend’ with you.
 I learnt the hard way that we can’t make everyone happy.
-While a group of people appreciates my work, another group has a slight negative impression towards me because of lack of trust, misunderstanding, and a series of unfortunate events happened.
+While a group of people appreciates my work, another group has a negative impression towards me because of the lack of trust, misunderstanding, and a series of unfortunate events happened.

-Beside your peers, another important advice I often receive is to find a career sponsor — a leader who believes and willing to invest in you.
+Beside your peers, another important advice I often receive is to find a career sponsor — a leader who believes and is willing to invest in you.
 Now, the bigger question is how to find your tribe?
 The only way to know is to spend time and go through tough times to find out who truly value you, nurture you, got your back, also who you’re sincerely cheering for.
 It’s about give and take.

 After all, having a good relationship with your colleagues alone does not guarantee success.
 You will also need leadership, negotiation, problem solving skills to gain trust from your career sponsor and support system.
 I’ve also seen a few who made it to the top for their technical expertise or in-depth knowledge.
 But I’m pretty confident that having a good relationship with your colleagues definitely opens many doors that you may not know they exist at the first place.
 With open doors, exciting opportunities await!